luisgdev/luisgdev/README.md

 Self-motivated Software developer based in Venezuela.
 Specialising in [backend development](https://github.com/topics/backend), with an eager interest in [microservices](https://github.com/topics/microservices).
-I use Python with typing and doc-strings, following best practices like PEP-8 and design patterns.
+I use Python3 with typing and doc-strings, following best practices like PEP-8 and design patterns.
 Most of my work is in private repos.
 Currently working as solopreneur in micro SaaS projects.